ZosBHAI/tech_notes/technical_notes/Coursera_Notes_Data_Modelling_PowerBI.md

 		 **Scenario**: Calculate _Total Sales across the entire dataset_.
 		**Formula (Measure):**
 		`Total Sales = SUM(Sales[Quantity] * Sales[Unit Price])`
-		**Explanation:**
+		- **Explanation:**
 			- This is a **measure**, not a column.
 			- The result depends on the **filters applied**.
 			- If you place this measure in a visual filtered by `Product Category = Bikes`, the calculation only includes bike sales.
 			- Here, **Filter Context** comes from slicers, rows, columns, or filters applied in Power BI visuals.

+	   - **Importance of Filter Context in DAX**
+		 If filter context is ignored in DAX calculations, several issues can occur:
+			1. **Incorrect Results**
+				   - Calculations may include unintended data.
+				   - Example: A formula for total sales by category could return all sales instead.
+			2. **Lack of Specificity**
+				   - Expressions may evaluate against the entire dataset.
+				   - Results become too general and fail to answer specific business questions.
+			3. **Performance Issues**
+				   - Processing large datasets without filters slows performance.
+				   - More data is handled than necessary.
+       - ## Calculated tables:
+       - Calculated tables are useful in Power BI for enhancing data analysis.
+Key scenarios include:

+			1. **Combining Data from Different Sources**
+			   - Merge datasets from multiple sources (e.g., customer data in a database and sales data in Excel).
+			   - Enables analysis of relationships between sales and customer demographics.

+			2. **Creating Summaries**
+			   - Aggregate data for reporting, such as annual sales summaries.
+			   - Example: Total sales per product category for a specific year.

+			3. **Normalizing Data**
+			   - Simplify complex datasets by splitting tables into multiple dimensions.
+			   - Example: Split a product dimension into category and subcategory tables.

+			4. **Enhancing Data Models**
+			   - Add new dimensions or metrics to existing models for tailored insights.
+			   - Improves the overall effectiveness of data analysis.

+			5. **Testing Hypotheses**
+			   - Create calculated tables to experiment with different calculations or filters.
+			   - Explore scenarios without altering the original data.
+	    - ## Calculated Columns in Power BI

+			- **Definition**: New columns added to existing tables to derive data from existing columns.
+			- **Usage**: Can be used in reports and visualizations like regular columns.
+			- **Creation with DAX**:
+			  - Define DAX expressions combining data from two or more columns.
+			  - Example: `Total Sales = Quantity * Unit Price`
+			  - Further columns like `Profit` or `Profit Margin` can be calculated using additional DAX expressions.
+			- **Formatting & Utilization**:
+			  - Format columns appropriately (currency, percentage, etc.).
+			  - Use them in reports to gain meaningful insights from existing data.

 		- ## Measures
 		- **What are Measures?**
 		    - Smart, real-time calculations created with DAX.
 		    - Perform tasks like totals, averages, counts, and advanced calculations.
 		    - Automatically adapt to filters and report interactions.
 		    - Useful for creating **Calculated Tables**.
 		- **Benefits of Measures:**
 		    1. **Dynamic** – update automatically based on filters/visual context.
 		    2. **Reusable** – one measure can be used across multiple reports/visuals.
 		    3. **Performance Tracking** – essential for creating KPIs.
 		    4. **Consistency** – standardized calculations ensure reliable results.
 	- ### Types of Measures
 	1. **Additive Measures**
 	    - Can be summed across all dimensions.